Potato Leek Cornish Pasty

 - Line a second sheet pan (alternatively, you can cool the previous sheet pan under very cold water several times, rinse, dry well, and re-use) with parchment paper.

-- Increase the oven temperature to 400 degrees Fahrenheit (keeping the rack in the center position).
+- Assemble: Increase the oven temperature to 400°F (204°C).
 On a well-floured surface, unfold one piece of puff pastry sheet.
-Using a floured rolling pin, roll the sheet into a 10-inch-wide by 12-inch-long rectangle.
+Using a floured rolling pin, roll the sheet into a 10-inch-wide (25 cm) by 12-inch-long (30 cm) rectangle.
 Using a sharp knife, cut into four equal-sized rectangles (these will serve as the bottom half of each pastry).
 Repeat with the remaining piece of puff pastry and set aside.

-- Bake the pasties at 400 degrees Fahrenheit, rotating the pan halfway through, until the pasties are deep golden brown in color, 25 to 30 minutes.
-Allow to cool for a few minutes and serve hot from the oven.
+- Bake for 25 to 30 minutes, rotating the pan halfway through, or until the pasties are deep golden brown in color.
+Allow to cool for a few minutes before serving.
+Best served hot. °

 - These Cornish pasties can be prepped, baked ahead, and stored in the refrigerator for easy reheating.
 Once the pasties have cooled from the oven, wrap them tightly with plastic wrap or aluminum foil, and refrigerate for up to 2-3 days.

-- Reheat the chilled pasties, uncovered, on a sheet pan at 375 degrees Fahrenheit (or in a toaster oven) for 1o to 15 minutes or until heated through.
+- Reheat the chilled pasties, uncovered, on a sheet pan at 375ºF (190ºC) or in a toaster oven for 1o to 20 minutes or until completely heated through.